Ambulance Co. Tells Verona It Shouldn’t Get Axed

 After hearing a presentation from Guardian Angel Ambulance staff, Verona Council is in the process of deciding whether or not it will retain the company’s service.

-Staff from Guardian Angel Ambulance spoke to council at a meeting Tuesday, addressing criticism about the company’s response time that led council to consider switching companies.
-Council brought in staff from Lower Valley Ambulance last month, and President Dom Conte said he expects a decision will come within a two- to three-week period.
+Staff from Guardian Angel Ambulance spoke to council at a meeting Tuesday, addressing that led council to .
+Council from Lower Valley Ambulance last month, and President Dom Conte said he expects a decision will come within a two- to three-week period.

 Sewer Repair Order Causes Stink